lanl/BEE/doc/User Guide for BeeFlow.md

 ##### Step 2.
 Launch workflow
 * a.
 Prepare run scripts as necessary.
 * b.
 Open `2` console windows.
 One serves as daemon control; another serves as client control.
 * c.
 Run `bee_orc_ctl.py` on daemon control window to start BEE daemon.
 The daemon is necessary for keeping the launching, running, and monitoring processes running.
-So, running it in ordinary shell session could cause unexpected shutdown due to shell session timeout or disconnection.
-For long term exection, it is recommended to run the daemon on a separated `screen`.
+So, running it in an ordinary shell session can cause unexpected shutdown due to shell session timeout or disconnection.
+For long term execution, it is recommended to run the daemon on a separated `screen`.
 For details of using `screen`, please refer to this [tutorial](https://www.rackaid.com/blog/linux-screen-tutorial-and-how-to/).

 * d.
 Run the BeeFlow launcher on client control window to launch BeeFlow:
   * `bee_composer.py -f <workflow_name>`